Towards A Transferable Acceleration Method for Density Functional Theory: Introduction

 We argue that a more fundamental and transferable target for prediction is the electron density itself.
 Previous works have attempted to predict the electron density on real-space grids~\citep{Brockherde2017}.
 However, such grid-based predictions are not directly suitable for constructing an SCF initial guess, as most DFT functionals require not only the density but also its gradients, which are not readily available from grid-based predictions alone.
 Furthermore, even when similar ideas were proposed~\citep{Grisafi2019,Fu2024}, a practical method for using the predicted density to accelerate DFT calculations was never fully realized.

 We propose a new paradigm that overcomes these limitations.
 We train a model to predict the expansion coefficients of the electron density in a compact auxiliary basis and, crucially, demonstrate how to use this prediction to construct a transferable initial guess for the SCF process.
-Our most significant finding is that the electron density is a {highly transferable and scalable property}.
-The model we present can be extended to molecules that contain significantly more atoms than those in the training set.
-On benchmark tests involving all system sizes, our method achieves an substantial improvement over the Hamiltonian- and density-matrix-based approaches (illustrated in \autoref{fig:main_results b}).
+Our most significant finding is that the electron density is a \textit{highly transferable and scalable property}. {A model trained on molecules with only 20 atoms can be applied directly to systems with 60 atoms or even 900 atoms without fine-tuning.} On benchmark tests involving all system sizes, our method achieves an substantial improvement over the Hamiltonian- and density-matrix-based approaches (illustrated in \autoref{fig:main_results b}).

 This electron-density-centric approach offers several additional advantages.
 First, from a practical standpoint, processing density coefficients is significantly more efficient.
 The number of coefficients in an auxiliary basis scales linearly with system size, whereas the Hamiltonian and density matrices scale quadratically.
 Second, the electron density can possess lower symmetry ($L$) than the Hamiltonian, which is particularly beneficial for equivariant neural networks where the computational complexity of the tensor product scales as $O(L^6)$.
 Finally, the local nature of electron density makes our approach highly data-efficient, requiring a smaller training set to achieve high accuracy.